Blackboard Ally for Courses

 • Improve content accessibility with Ally’s step-by-step instructions

-In addition to providing you with insight to your content accessibility, Ally automatically creates alternative versions of your files.
-This allows students to choose the type of file they want that best suits their needs.
-While you’re in the process of improving files, students still access alternative copies.
+In addition to providing you with insights about your content accessibility, Ally can automatically create alternative versions of your files.
+This allows students to choose the type of file that best suits their needs.
+While you’re in the process of improving files, students can still access alternative copies.

 Why use Blackboard Ally?